coreboot/coreboot/Documentation/soc/intel/code_development_model/code_development_model.md

 [coreboot_common_code_design]: coreboot_common_code_design.png

 There will be still some duplicated files left in each SOC folder and we may copy across a SOC as a base but these files are subject to change as development continues.
+Some of those files, presenting strong similarities from generation to generation, can be consolidated into the common feature directory to reduce code duplication and improve maintenance.
+Platform-specific differences are handled through configuration options or platform-specific macros.

 ## Benefits